ropensci/spocc/vignettes/spocc_guide.md

 _base plots_

-Base plots, or the built in plotting facility in R accessed via `plot()`, is quite fast, but not super easy to use, but are good for a quick glance at some data.
+Base plots, or the built in plotting facility in R accessed via `plot()`, is quite fast, but not easy or efficient to use, but are good for a quick glance at some data.

 ```r